AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 ## Test contextual follow up questions

 Humans interact with each other through conversations that have some *context* of what is being discussed.
 OpenAI's ChatGPT can also interact this way with humans.
 However, this capability is not native to an LLM itself.
 It must be implemented.
-Let's explore what happens when we test contextual follow up questions with our LLM where we ask follow up questions that imply an existing context like you would have in a conversation with another person.
+Let's explore what happens when we test contextual follow up questions with our LLM by asking follow up questions that imply an existing context, like you would have in a conversation with another person.

 1. If you still have the application running from the previous exercise, move to the next step.
 If not, back in our terminal, start the application using **dotnet run**.
 Use `CTRL + click` to open the .NET Aspire dashboard.
 Once the dashboard loads, click the link to open our chat application.